Dynamical Casimir effect in curved spacetime: Framework

 The mode solutions are orthonormal in the sense that $(\phi_{m},\phi_{n})=\delta_{mn}, \,$ $(\phi_{m}^{*},\phi_{n}^{*})=-\delta_{mn}$ and $(\phi_{m},\phi_{n}^{*})=0$.
 They are then associated with particles via bosonic annihilation and creation operators $a_{m}$ and $a_{m}^\dag$, and the vacuum state and Fock space are defined in the usual way~\cite{birrell1984quantum}, with the total field operator given by

 A linear transformation from one set of mode solutions to another is known as a Bogoliubov transformation.
 Such transformations arise, for example, when considering changes in coordinate system (such as Lorentz boosts, or transformations between inertial and accelerated observers), or as a result of spacetime dynamics~\cite{birrell1984quantum}, or when describing the action of a unitary process whose generating Hamiltonian is an at-most-second-order polynomial in the creation and annihilation operators (examples include the displacement, squeezing and beam-splitting operations, and any other Gaussian operation in quantum optics)~\cite{weedbrook2012gaussian}.
-Gathering the mode solutions in Equation~\ref{eModeSolns} into a column vector $\Psi = [\phi_{1},\phi_{2},\ldots,\phi_{1}^{*},\phi_{2}^{*},\ldots]^{T}$, we can write the Bogoliubov transformation to a new set of solutions $\tilde{\Psi}$ as a matrix equation $\tilde{\Psi}=S \Psi$, with (in block matrix form)
+In section~\ref{sMainResult}, we will use a Bogoliubov transformation to describe the effect of a finite period of boundary motion.
+Gathering the mode solutions in equation~(\ref{eModeSolns}) into a column vector $\Psi = [\phi_{1},\phi_{2},\ldots,\phi_{1}^{*},\phi_{2}^{*},\ldots]^{T}$, we can write the Bogoliubov transformation to some new set of solutions $\tilde{\Psi}$ as a matrix equation $\tilde{\Psi}=S \Psi$, with (in block matrix form)

 where $\alpha_{mn}=(\tilde{\phi}_{m},\phi_{n})$ and $\beta_{mn}=-(\tilde{\phi}_{m},\phi_{n}^{*})$ are known as the Bogoliubov coefficients, and the middle equation (containing the so-called Bogoliubov identities) ensures the orthonormality of the transformed solutions.
 The composition of multiple transformations is calculated by multiplying the corresponding matrices.
-Equations~\ref{eSmatrices} identify $S$ as an element of a complex representation of a real symplectic group~\cite{Arvind1995a}.
+Equations~(\ref{eSmatrices}) identify $S$ as an element of a complex representation of a real symplectic group~\cite{Arvind1995a}.
 Given the Bogoliubov coefficients, one can compute the corresponding transformation of the creation and annihilation operators, and therefore the transformation of a given quantum state.
 In particular, the $\beta_{mn}$ quantify particle creation due to the transformation.
-For example, after a Bogoliubov transformation of the vacuum state, the average number of particles in mode $m$ is given by $\mathcal{N}_{m}= \sum_{n} \left\vert \beta_{nm} \right\vert^{2}$.
+For example, starting with a vacuum state, the average number of particles in mode $m$ after a Bogoliubov transformation is given by $\mathcal{N}_{m}= \sum_{n} \left\vert \beta_{nm} \right\vert^{2}$.